-Amazon EFS is a fully-managed service that makes it easy to set up and scale file storage in the Amazon Cloud.
-With a few clicks in the AWS Management Console, you can create file systems that are accessible to Amazon EC2 instances via a file system interface (using standard operating system file I/O APIs) and supports full file system access semantics (such as strong consistency and file locking).
+Amazon Elastic File System (EFS) is designed to provide serverless, fully elastic file storage that lets you share file data without provisioning or managing storage capacity and performance.
+With a few selections in the AWS Management Console, you can create file systems that are accessible to Amazon Elastic Compute Cloud (EC2) instances, Amazon container services (Amazon Elastic Container Service [ECS], Amazon Elastic Kubernetes Service [EKS], and AWS Fargate), and AWS Lambda functions through a file system interface (using standard operating system file I/O APIs).
+They also support full file system access semantics, such as strong consistency and file locking.

 Amazon EFS file systems can automatically scale from gigabytes to petabytes of data without needing to provision storage.
-Tens, hundreds, or even thousands of Amazon EC2 instances can access an Amazon EFS file system at the same time, and Amazon EFS provides consistent performance to each Amazon EC2 instance.
+Tens, hundreds, or even thousands of compute instances can access an Amazon EFS file system at the same time, and Amazon EFS provides consistent performance to each compute instance.
 Amazon EFS is designed to be highly durable and highly available.
-With Amazon EFS, there is no minimum fee or setup costs, and you pay only for the storage you use.
+With Amazon EFS, there is no minimum fee or setup costs, and you pay only for what you use.

 Q. What use cases does Amazon EFS support?

-Amazon EFS is designed to provide performance for a broad spectrum of workloads and applications, including Big Data and analytics, media processing workflows, content management, web serving, and home directories.
+Amazon EFS provides performance for a broad spectrum of workloads and applications: big data and analytics, media processing workflows, content management, web serving, and home directories.

-Q. When should I use Amazon EFS vs. Amazon Simple Storage Service (S3) vs. Amazon Elastic Block Store (EBS)?
+Q: When should I use Amazon EFS vs. Amazon Elastic Block Store (Amazon EBS) vs. Amazon S3?

-Amazon EFS is a file storage service for use with Amazon EC2.
-Amazon EFS provides a file system interface, file system access semantics (such as strong consistency and file locking), and concurrently-accessible storage for up to thousands of Amazon EC2 instances.
+EFS is a file storage service for use with Amazon compute (EC2, containers, serverless) and on-premises servers.
+EFS provides a file system interface, file system access semantics (such as strong consistency and file locking), and concurrently accessible storage for up to thousands of EC2 instances.

-Amazon EBS is a block level storage service for use with Amazon EC2.
-Amazon EBS can deliver performance for workloads that require the lowest-latency access to data from a single EC2 instance.
+Amazon EBS is a block-level storage service for use with EC2.
+EBS can deliver performance for workloads that require the lowest-latency access to data from a single EC2 instance.

 Amazon S3 is an object storage service.
-Amazon S3 makes data available through an Internet API that can be accessed anywhere.
+S3 makes data available through an internet API that can be accessed anywhere.

 Learn more about what to evaluate when considering Amazon EFS.

-Q. How do I get started using Amazon EFS?
+Q. How do I start using Amazon EFS?

 To use Amazon EFS, you must have an AWS account.
-If you do not already have an AWS account, you can sign up for an AWS account and instantly get access to the AWS Free Tier.
+If you don’t already have one, you can sign up for an AWS account, and instantly get access to the AWS Free Tier.

-Once you have created an AWS account, please refer to the Amazon EFS Getting Started guide to begin using Amazon EFS.
-You can create a file system via the AWS Management Console, the AWS Command Line Interface (AWS CLI), and Amazon EFS API (and various language-specific SDKs).
+Once you have created an AWS account, refer to the EFS Getting started guide to begin using EFS.
+You can create a file system through the console, the AWS Command Line Interface (CLI) and the EFS API (and various language-specific SDKs).

-Q. How do I access a file system from an Amazon EC2 instance?
+Q. How do I access a file system from an EC2 instance?

-To access your file system, you mount the file system on an Amazon EC2 Linux-based instance using the standard Linux mount command and the file system’s DNS name.
-Once mounted, you can work with the files and directories in your file system just like you would with a local file system.
+To access your file system, mount the file system on an EC2 Linux-based instance using the standard Linux mount command and the file system’s DNS name.
+To simplify accessing your Amazon EFS file systems, we recommend using the Amazon EFS mount helper utility.
+Once mounted, you can work with the files and directories in your file system like you would with a local file system.

-Amazon EFS uses the NFSv4.1 protocol.
-For a step-by-step example of how to access a file system from an Amazon EC2 instance, please see the guide here.
+EFS uses the Network File System version 4 (NFS v4) protocol.
+For a step-by-step example of how to access a file system from an EC2 instance, see the guide here.

 Q. How do I manage a file system?

-Amazon EFS is a fully-managed service, so all of the file storage infrastructure is managed for you.
+Amazon EFS is a fully managed service, so all of the file storage infrastructure is managed for you.
 When you use Amazon EFS, you avoid the complexity of deploying and maintaining complex file system infrastructure.
-An Amazon EFS file system grows and shrinks automatically as you add and remove files, so you do not need to manage storage procurement or provisioning.
+An Amazon EFS file system grows and shrinks automatically as you add and remove files, so you don’t need to manage storage procurement or provisioning.

-You can administer a file system via the AWS Management Console, the AWS command-line interface (CLI), or the Amazon EFS API (and various language-specific SDKs).
-The Console, API, and SDK provide the ability to create and delete file systems, configure how file systems are accessed, create and edit file system tags, and display detailed information about file systems.
+You can administer a file system through the console, CLI, or the EFS API (and various language-specific SDKs).
+The console, API, and SDK provide the ability to create and delete file systems, configure how file systems are accessed, create and edit file system tags, enable features such as Provisioned Throughput and Lifecycle Management, and display detailed information about file systems.

 Q. How do I load data into a file system?

-For more information about accessing a file system from an on-premises server, please see the On-premises Access section of this FAQ.
+For more information about accessing a file system from an on-premises server, see the On-premises access section of this FAQ.

-For more information about moving data to the Amazon cloud, please see the Cloud Data Migration page.
+For more information about moving data to the Amazon cloud, see the Cloud Data Migration page.